 - Alcohol: Grilling and smoking require some clear thinking, so keep a clear head and save that drink for after the fire is out and someone else is dealing with the dishes.

 Dining In – Orlando Dinner Show

 Cooking out sounds like a lot of work to me, so why not skip the BBQ and head over to Capone’s Dinner & Show for a great meal and fun entertainment.
-Our buffet is all-you-can-eat and our wait staff will make sure the drinks keep coming.
+Our buffet is delicious (you fill your own plate) and our wait staff will make sure the drinks keep coming.
 Take a cab back to your home or motel and send out all the text messages you want!
 Order your tickets online now and get them at half price!

 Finally, whatever your Memorial Day weekend plans, Capone’s Dinner and Show would like to take this opportunity to remember all who gave their lives in service to our nation.
 We also want to thank all of our veterans and active-duty soldiers for their service.
 We appreciate the sacrifices you and your family have made for our freedom.
 Be sure to take advantage of our military discount.